MaksymYakushev/Coffee-Sales-DA/README.md

 Hello, everyone!
 This project is related to data analysis and visualization, and that it's one of the projects that will help me pursue a career as a data analyst.
 So, I will be detailing what I am doing and why, starting from data cleaning to presenting the results.
 Let's go!

 ## About the Dataset
 І used this dataset for data analysis and visualization.
-This dataset was provided by a Ukrainian coffee shop in Odesa.
+This dataset was provided by a Ukrainian cafe in Odesa.
 It consists of data on coffee purchases, the time of purchase, price, and type of payment.

 [Dataset](https://github.com/MaksymYakushev/Cooffe-Sales-DA/blob/main/Data/coffee_dataset.csv)